langflow-ai/langflow/docs/docs/Contributing/contributing-how-to-contribute.md

 Once you have written and manually tested your changes with `make lint` and `make unit_tests`, open a pull request to send your changes upstream to the main Langflow repository.

 1. Open a new GitHub pull request with your patch against the `main` branch.
-2. Ensure the PR title follows semantic commits conventions.
+2. Ensure the PR title follows semantic commit conventions.
 For example, features are `feat: add new feature` and fixes are `fix: correct issue with X`.
 3. A Langflow maintainer will review your pull request.
 Thanks for your contribution!

 Some additional guidance on pull request titles: